megoRU/GiveawayDiscordBot/README.md

 1. Move `docker-compose.yml` at the root `/root` VPS server.
 2. Fill it with your data.
-3. Import tables to your MySQL: `DiscordBotGiveaway_DB.sql`
+3. Import tables to your MariaDB: `DiscordBotGiveaway.sql`
 4. Launch the container: `docker-compose up -d`
 5. If you need to update the repository: `docker-compose pull`
 6. If you need to stop: `docker-compose stop`